 - 3.4.28 In addition to the above, we are currently at risk of losing 2.9 MI/d ADO at Friars Wash, which is the subject to an ongoing discussion with the EA.
 We have included this as a reduction in the baseline for all of the economic analyses carried out for the decision-making process, as detailed in Section 5 of this Plan. - 3.4.29 Our groundwater licence (8/36/17/G/0082) includes a provision to support flows in the River Brett when instructed to do so by the EA.
 This requires up to 25 litres per second (2.16Ml/d) to be discharged to the River Brett.
 As there is no flow trigger on the licence for the river support, this is not included within our DO assessment but can be accommodated within our existing supply surplus.
 The requirement for river support will be assessed as part of the Brett AMP7 WINEP investigation and options appraisal.
 We have also made provision for a sustainability reduction of 2.6Ml/d from this group licence, as shown in Table 7 above. - 3.4.30 As part of this process, we are adding to our already extensive monitoring programme.
 This will allow us to identify the benefits to river flows and ecology where reductions are made, as well as improve our understanding of the way in which river catchments and Chalk aquifers behave across a range of drought conditions. - 3.4.31 Our evidence shared with the EA from the AMP6 WINEP investigations indicates uncertainty around the environmental benefit of implementing some abstraction reductions included in WINEP3.
-We will continue to discuss reductions with the EA as more evidence becomes available to help ensure reductions are made in locations where environmental benefit will be realised. - 3.4.32 More detail on these schemes can be found in Technical Report 1.4.1 AMP6 NEP Progress and Summary of WINEP PR19 Schemes.
+We will continue to discuss reductions with the EA as more evidence becomes available to help ensure reductions are made in locations where environmental benefit will be realised.
+The timing and extent of the AMP7 schemes is currently as laid out in the WINEP, and we will implement these changes as soon as is practicable through our investigation and options implementation programme.
+We commit to investigating and implementing voluntarily changes to our Chalk abstraction licences beyond the current WINEP programme in future AMP periods where it is sustainable and beneficial to do so and we are able to maintain security of supply to customers.

+3.4.32 More detail on these schemes can be found in Technical Report 1.4.1 AMP6 NEP Progress and Summary of WINEP PR19 Schemes.